cdgramos/OpenGL-Object-Importer-Library/README.md

 # OpenGL Object Importer Library

-Library to import .obj files into OpenGL scenes.
+This library is designed to import .obj files into OpenGL scenes.

 ## Features